Skip to content

-Unit Testing¶
+Unit Testing

 tested as a framework, tries to let you just write tests.
 If you want multiple asserts in one test, go for it.
 Dynamically generate tests?
-No Problem! tested aims to be flexible enough to work with a wide variety of testing scenarios and philosophies.
+No Problem! tested aims to be flexible enough to work with a wide variety of testing setups and philosophies.

 local tested = require("tested")